Havre–Caumartin station: Other connections

-The station is also served by lines 20, 21 (towards Stade Sébastien Charléty only), 27, 29, 32, 42, 66, 95 and Roissybus of the RATP Bus Network and, at night, by lines N15 and N16 of the Noctilien bus network.
+The station is also served by lines 20, 21 (towards Stade Sébastien Charléty only), 27, 29, 32, 42, 66, 94, and 95 of the RATP Bus Network and, at night, by lines N15 and N16 of the Noctilien bus network.

 Nearby

 Nearby are the famous department stores of Printemps and Galeries Lafayette.

 Nearby stations

 The station offers connections to the following other stations: